-- 10. Assist the resident to raise their buttocks or turn the resident from side to side and draw the pants over the buttocks and up to the resident's waist. - 11.
+- 10. Assist the resident to raise their buttocks or turn the resident from side to side and draw the pants over - 11.
 When dressing the resident in pants, always dress the affected (weak) side leg first. - 12.
 Put on the resident's socks.
 Draw the socks up the resident's foot until they are smooth. - 13.
-Leave the resident comfortably/properly dressed. - 14.
-Lower bed. - 15.
-Place call light or signaling device within easy reach of the resident. - 16.
-Maintain respectful, courteous interpersonal interactions at all times. - 17.
-Perform hand hygiene. - a.
-Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry.
+Leave the resident comfortably/properly dressed.